JoergBitzer/AudioDevOrga/installReadMe.md

-# Plugin Development with CMAKE for all plattforms (install help)
+# Plugin (VST/AU with JUCE) Development with CMAKE for all plattforms (install help)

+## Requirements:
+1. Basic understanding of git (clone, staging, commit etc) and cmake (what is cmake?)
+2. Some knowledge in C++ or at least Java for OOP concepts

-## installing the basic tools
+## install the basic tools

 * Windows:
-    0. Install compiler (I would use Visual Studio 2019)
+    0. Install compiler (I would use Visual Studio 2019 the free version is OK)
     1. Install git (use gitbash)
-    2. Install CMAKE (dont forget to select option use PATH for alle users)
+    2. Install CMAKE (dont forget to select option use/change PATH for alle users)
-    3. Install Editor (Visual Studio works on all plattforms)
+    3. Install Editor (Visual Studio Code works on all plattforms)

 * Apple:
     0. Install compiler (I would use Xcode)